 DNS Check now supports monitoring CAA records.
-A CAA record (Certification Authority Authorization record) tells public certificate authorities (CAs) which of them, if any, are allowed to issue TLS/SSL certificates for your domain.
-Public CAs have been required to honor these records since 2017, so CAA records act as an access control list for certificate issuance.
+A CAA (Certification Authority Authorization) record tells public certificate authorities (CAs) which of them, if any, are allowed to issue TLS/SSL certificates for your domain.
+Public CAs have been required to honor these records since 2017, so a CAA record is effectively an access control list for certificate issuance.

-When your CAA records disappear, change unexpectedly, or pick up an extra entry for a CA you didn't authorize, the consequences range from a 3 a.m. renewal failure to someone else walking off with a valid certificate for your domain.
-DNS Check now catches those changes and alerts you when they happen.
+The failure modes are worth taking seriously.
+When a CAA record disappears, changes, or adds an entry for a CA you didn't authorize, the result can range from a renewal failing at the worst possible time to someone else obtaining a valid certificate for your domain.

 Why CAA Records Are Worth Monitoring

-A domain with no CAA records (and no CAA records on any of its parent domains) can be certified by any public CA. A domain with a single issue record, such as 0 issue "letsencrypt.org", narrows that down to one CA. It's a useful primitive, but only while the record is actually in DNS and still pointing at the CA you mean to use.
-A few failure modes are worth watching for:
+A domain with no CAA records, and no CAA records on any parent domain, can be certified by any public CA. Add a single issue record like 0 issue "letsencrypt.org" and you've narrowed that to one CA. That only holds while the record is actually in DNS and still points at the CA you mean to use, which is exactly the part that tends to drift:

 • Accidental removal.
-A zone edit, a migration, or a botched DNS provider change drops your CAA records.
-The domain quietly reverts to "any CA can issue," and the protection is gone without anyone noticing.
+A zone edit, a migration, or a botched provider change drops your CAA records.
+The domain reverts to "any CA can issue," and nobody notices because nothing visibly breaks.

 • Unauthorized additions.
 A new issue record appears for a CA you don't use.
-That's the kind of change a security team wants to see immediately.
+A security team wants to know about that right away.

 • Parameter drift.
-If you've used the RFC 8657 parameters to pin issuance to a specific ACME account (accounturi) or a specific challenge type (validationmethods), a change to either one can widen your attack surface or break a working renewal, without the record looking obviously different at a glance.
+If you've used the RFC 8657 parameters to pin issuance to a specific ACME account (accounturi) or challenge type (validationmethods), a change to either one can widen your attack surface or break a working renewal without the record looking obviously different.

-DNS Check picks these up the same way it picks up any other DNS change: it polls your authoritative name servers on a schedule and compares each response against the records you've configured.
+DNS Check handles these the same way it handles any other record: it polls your authoritative name servers on a schedule and compares each response against your configuration.

 What DNS Check Supports

-CAA monitoring covers the full set of tags defined by RFC 8659 and its follow-ups:
+CAA monitoring covers the full set of tags from RFC 8659 and its follow-ups:

-• issue for authorizing a CA to issue certificates for the domain.
+• issue authorizes a CA to issue certificates for the domain.

-• iodef for the URL or mailto address where issuance violations should be reported.
+• iodef is the URL or mailto address where issuance violations get reported.

-• issuemail for authorizing S/MIME certificate issuance (RFC 9495).
+• issuemail authorizes S/MIME certificate issuance (RFC 9495).

-• issuevmc for authorizing Verified Mark Certificates used with BIMI.
+• issuevmc authorizes Verified Mark Certificates used with BIMI.

-• contactemail and contactphone for the CA/Browser Forum domain holder contact tags.
+• contactemail and contactphone are the CA/Browser Forum domain holder contact tags.

-The RFC 8657 parameters on issue and issuewild (accounturi and validationmethods) work too, so you can monitor records that pin issuance to a specific ACME account or a particular challenge type:
+The RFC 8657 parameters on issue and issuewild (accounturi and validationmethods) work too, so you can monitor records that pin issuance to a specific ACME account or challenge type:

 example.com.
 CAA 0 issue "letsencrypt.org; accounturi=https://acme-v02.api.letsencrypt.org/acme/acct/12345; validationmethods=dns-01"